Admission & Aid FAQs

 How do I find out about scholarships?

-Scholarship information may be obtained from libraries, civic organizations, churches and online.
+Scholarship information may be obtained from libraries, civic organizations, churches, and online.
 Listed below are some of the national web-based searches:

 What do I have to do if I plan to attend classes in summer?

 Please submit a Summer Loan Application to the Office of Financial Aid if you are interested in taking out a loan.
-You must be enrolled for at least six credits in summer to be eligible for loans.
+You must be enrolled for at least six credits in the summer to be eligible for loans.
 If possible, save your spring refund check for summer.